The Navy marched through Whakatāne this morning, celebrating ten years of the Freedom of the District Charter.

 She said the Royal New Zealand Navy have a close relationship with the district, having had units operate in the Eastern Bay previously.

-The Chief of the Navy, Rear Admiral Gary Golding did not attend the march this morning, however he will be attending the Whakatāne ANZAC Day Dawn Service on Saturday.
+The Chief of the Navy, Rear Admiral Garin Golding did not attend the march this morning, however he will be attending the Whakatāne ANZAC Day Dawn Service on Saturday.

 Viljeon said this is an honour.

-Whakatāne District Council Mayor Nándor Tánczos said the parade provided an exciting opportunity for Whakatāne as the units' home port.
+Whakatāne Mayor Nándor Tánczos said the parade provided an exciting opportunity for Whakatāne as the units' home port.

 "I thought the parade was fantastic, what a pageant, what a ceremony, what a parade!"